HB-1742

 Plain Language

-Operators must implement and maintain reasonably effective systems to detect and prevent users from developing emotional dependence on a companion chatbot.
-This is a continuous operational obligation — not a one-time design review.
-The requirement applies to any covered platform using a chatbot designed to generate social connections, engage in extended human-mimicking conversations, or provide emotional support or companionship.
-The bill does not define 'emotional dependence' or specify what constitutes a 'reasonably effective system,' leaving significant interpretive uncertainty about the compliance standard.
+Operators must implement and maintain reasonably effective systems to detect and prevent users from becoming emotionally dependent on companion chatbots.
+This obligation applies to any covered platform whose companion chatbot is designed to generate social connections, engage in extended human-like conversations, or provide emotional support.
+The standard is 'reasonably effective systems,' which suggests a design-and-monitoring obligation rather than an absolute prohibition on emotional engagement.
+The bill does not define 'emotional dependence' or specify what detection or prevention measures would satisfy the requirement.

 Statutory Text